 Ricardo Soberón Garrido

-Gianella Bardazano is an Associate Professor G.4 in Philosophy of Law and General Theory of Law at the Law Faculty of the University of the Republic (Uruguay).
+Associate Professor G.4 of Philosophy of Law and General Theory of Law at the Law School of the Universidad de la República (Uruguay).
 Lawyer.
-Studying her masters in Contemporary Philosophy.
-Doctor of law.
-Member of the Institute for Legal and Social Studies of Uruguay (IELSUR).
+Master in Contemporary Philosophy.
+Doctoral candidate in Law.
+Member of the Institute of Legal and Social Studies of Uruguay (IELSUR).